Green-Avocado/CTF/angstromctf2022/rev/flatland/README.md

 In little time, this will print the flag.

-All things considered, it would've faster to instruction count :/
+All things considered, it would've been faster to instruction count :/

 ## Other notes and ideas